Joey019/data-science-portfolio/project/project1.md

 ## Limitations, Ethics, and Reflection

 There are some limitations with this dataset.
 For one, this data does not include all roads in Mecklenburg County, only state-maintained roads.
-While only 10% of the fatal crash data was removed due to not having a corresponding road in the roads dataset, this could still have an impact on the final conclusion of this research question, and as such needs to be taken into consideration.
+Over 50% of the crashes from the dataset were removed because they could not be mapped to a road within 50 feet.
+This would have a very high impact on the final conclusion of this analysis, and as such needs to be taken into consideration.
+For future analysis on this topic, a dataset with all roads in Mecklenburg County would be preferred.

 Another limitation was the fact that the speed limit data was taken from a separate dataset than the crash data.
 There was no linking column to join the two data sets and confirm which crashes occurred on which roads.
 I had to do the best I could by using a 50-foot range to attach a crash to the nearest road, but this could inevitably lead the crash to be attached to the wrong road.